rydmike/flex_color_scheme/README.md

 ```

-> **There is one more small addition**
+> **There is one more minor addition**
 > Example 1 and the other examples, use comfortable adaptive platform visual density via
 > `FlexColorScheme.comfortablePlatformDensity`, instead of the counter app's normal
 > `VisualDensity.adaptivePlatformDensity`.
 >
-> This is an alternative that on desktop app's results in the Flutter
+> This is an alternative that on desktop applications results in the Flutter
 > `comfortable` visual density being used, instead of `compact`.
-On devices, they both result in default large
+On devices, they both result in the default large
-> small device friendly visual density.
-This helper function was added to provide an easy option for using a bit larger
+> visual density that is required for small touch devices.
+This helper function was added to provide an easy option
-> UI elements also on desktop and web apps, while keeping the correct size for devices.
-This is useful if the desktop
+> for using a bit larger UI elements also on desktop and web apps, while keeping the correct size for devices.
+> This is useful if the desktop
 > and web versions are occasionally used on computers with touch screens.
 The `comfortable` density is a nice
-> balance that still look compact enough to be desktop like, while providing a bit
+> balance that still looks compact enough to be desktop like, while providing a bit
 > more touch friendly space without looking like an overblown device UI on a desktop.

 #### Building and running example 1